X

 Fields of interest

-Within Egyptology, my main areas of interest are family life and religion with a focus on relationships among women, men, and children; constructions of gender; sex and sexuality; the body and bodily experience and understanding.
+Within Egyptology, my main areas of interest are family life and religion with a focus on relationships among women, men, and children; conceptions of gender/gender roles; sex and sexuality; the body and bodily experience and understanding.

 Courses taught

-World Civilization to 1500, Ancient Empires, Egypt of the Pharaohs, The Ancient Greek World, Women in the Ancient World, Life and Death in Ancient Egypt, Myth and Magic in Ancient Egypt, Bronze Age Aegean, Women and Power in Ancient Egypt
+World Civilization to 1500; Ancient Empires; Egypt of the Pharaohs; The Ancient Greek World; Women in the Ancient World; Life and Death in Ancient Egypt; Myth and Magic in Ancient Egypt; Bronze Age Aegean; Women and Power in Ancient Egypt; Sites of Power, Sites of Death in the Ancient Mediterranean;

-“Advising Online Students” in Teaching and Learning History Online: A Guide for College Instructors (Routledge, Forthcoming) with Amanda Lee Savage
+“Advising Online Students” in Teaching and Learning History Online: A Guide for College Instructors (Routledge, 2022) with Amanda Lee Savage (University of Memphis).

 Book Reviews: